Lombiq/Hastlayer-SDK/Docs/GettingStarted.md

 - On Linux if you are using `System.Drawing` we suggest transitioning to [ImageSharp](https://github.com/SixLabors/ImageSharp) instead.
 However if you need to stick with you `System.Drawing` you have to to install the [Mono project's](https://www.mono-project.com/) implementation of [libgdiplus](https://github.com/mono/libgdiplus) too.
 On CentOS you need the "libgdiplus" package, while on Debian systems such as Ubuntu you need "libgdiplus" and "libc6-dev" too.

 Catapult acknowledgment: The authors acknowledge the [Texas Advanced Computing Center (TACC)](http://www.tacc.utexas.edu) at The University of Texas at Austin for providing HPC resources that have contributed to the development of this project.
 This material is based on work supported by access to [Project Catapult](https://www.microsoft.com/en-us/research/project/project-catapult/) hardware and technology donated by Microsoft.

-If you have a compatible FPGA board you can run the default sample even without having access to Hastlayer Remote Services.

 ## First steps